Skip to product information

 In 1927, Rudyard Kipling, the author of The Jungle Book, awaits the publication in Rio de Janeiro of articles recounting his trip to Brazil.

-In this letter, Kipling talks about a trip to France, where he found his daughter, his return to England, where it rained heavily, comments on his livestock and servants or even his dogs, in a humorous style.
+In this letter, Kipling talks about a trip to France, where he met his daughter, about his return to England, where it rained a lot, and he makes comments about his livestock and servants and even his dogs, in a humorous style.
 An even more interesting part refers to Brazil:

-My articles on Brazil, from what little I saw, will be published in the Morning Post next week and I hear they will be translated into Portuguese for one of the Rio newspapers.
-I have never read my texts in that language, I am naturally very interested.
-I hope the Brazilian is too.
+My articles on Brazil, from the little I have seen, will be published in the Morning Post next week, and I have heard that they will be translated into Portuguese for one of the Rio newspapers.
+I have never read my texts in that language, but I am naturally very interested.
+I hope that the Brazilians will be too.

-On the second page of the letter are some handwritten notes that appear to be book suggestions for Mrs Sanders.
+On the second page of the letter there are some handwritten notes which appear to be book suggestions for Mrs Sanders.

 The Ugly Duchess (better [deteriorated] Jen Gress)